NHSDigital/communications-manager-api/README.md

 source .venv/bin/activate
 ```

-### Authentication
+#### Authentication

 Our API integration tests support two authentication methods:

 * Bearer Token Authentication (via API key and private key) - Used for most integration tests.
-* Apigee Authentication (using pytest-nhsd-apim) - Used for internal-dev and internal-dev-sandbox.
+* Apigee Authentication (using pytest-nhsd-apim) - Used for internal-dev and internal-dev-sandbox tests.

-### Bearer Token Authentication
+#### Bearer Token Authentication

-To be able to generate bearer token authentication for tests you need to declare the API_ENVIRONMENT environment variable. i.e:
+To be able to generate bearer token authentication for tests you need to declare the API_ENVIRONMENT environment variable:

 ```
 export API_ENVIRONMENT=internal-dev